 Borrow activities on public land for energy operators

-As of January 1, 2021, the Alberta Energy Regulator (AER) has the regulatory authority to manage surface material leases and licences under certain conditions.
-The AER can review and issue dispositions for borrow pits subject to these conditions:
+The Alberta Energy Regulator (AER) has regulatory authority for surface material leases and licences subject to these conditions:

-- only sand, silt or clay materials are removed; and,
+- only sand, silt or clay materials are removed

-If a borrow pit application does not meet those conditions, AEP is the regulatory authority.
+If a borrow pit application does not meet these conditions, Forestry and Parks – in other words, the ministry – is the regulatory authority.

-AEP has published the Borrow Pits on Public Lands Operational Guidance Fact Sheet outlining operational information on the application process for surface material dispositions issued by the AER.
-The Fact Sheet can be found here:
+The ministry has published the Borrow Pits on Public Lands Operational Guidance Fact Sheet outlining operational information on the application process for surface material dispositions issued by the AER.

 Aggregate activities on public lands